lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 ### Neptune

-Neptune is a fully-managed graph database that is highly available across 3 AZ's, with up to 15 read replicas; and is useful for building and running applications with highly connected datasets, such as knowledge graphs, fraud detection, recommendation engines, and social networking.
+Neptune is a fully-managed graph database that is highly available across 3 AZs, with up to 15 read replicas; and is useful for building and running applications with highly connected datasets, such as knowledge graphs, fraud detection, recommendation engines, and social networking.

 ### QLDB